aviharos/momams/README.md

 The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/) handles the current data in a [MongoDB](https://www.mongodb.com/) database.

 Even though the software solution is designed to handle multiple Workstations, the Robo4Toys TTE needed to supervise one.
 A Siemens S7-15xx PLC controls the manufacturing cell that is treated as a unit.
 The PLC sends updates to the [R4T IoT agent for Siemens S7-15xx PLCs](https://github.com/aviharos/iotagent-http) that acts as an adapter between the PLC and the Orion Context Broker.
-Since in TIA Portal v16 one cannot define strings over 254 characters in length, the data packets need to be small.
+In TIA Portal v16 one cannot define strings over 254 characters in length.
+The array of chars does not have this limitation.
 Our suggestion is that the objects are created some other way, and the PLC data packets cover only the changes in the objects.
 This is how the Orion Context Broker knows about the changes in the objects' attributes.
-If the command that we need to send to the PLC can be done using HTTP GET, POST and PUT, the R4T IoT agent is not needed.
-If the PLC sends HTTP DELETE requests, the IoT agent is needed.
-The Orion broker accepts HTTP PATCH commands, that are not yet implemented in the R4T IoT agent.
+The Siemens LHTTP library does not support `'Content-Type: application/json'`, but the IoT agent can be used to translate between `'Content-Type: text/plain'` and `'Content-Type: application/json'` HTTP requests, thus enabling the PLC to send a wide variety of HTTP requests.

 The Orion Context Broker notifies [Fiware Cygnus](https://github.com/FIWARE/tutorials.Historic-Context-Flume) whenever a component changes.
 Cygnus stores all historical data into a [PostgreSQL](https://www.postgresql.org/) historic database.
 The user needs to configure this notification when the docker project is started.

-The [R4T OEE microservice](https://github.com/aviharos/oee) periodically calculates the OEE data and the throughput of each Workstation object and uploads it to a separate time-series OEE table in PostgreSQL.
-There is one table for each Workstation.
+The [R4T OEE microservice](https://github.com/aviharos/oee) periodically calculates the OEE data and the throughput of each Workstation object and constantly updates them as separate Orion objects.
+There is one OEE and throughput object for each Workstation.
+Since Cygnus logs the changes in the OEE and Throughput objects too, there will be one PostgreSQL table for the OEE and Throughput objects for each Workstation.

 [Grafana](https://grafana.com/) is connected to the PostgreSQL.
 It is configured with custom dashboards.
 Operators and managers can be configured to have different privileges and different dashboards.
 Grafana is also configured to check certain values, and if they exceed or fall below a certain threshold, Grafana sends an alert to the operator about a task through [Discord](https://discord.com/).
 The Grafana configuration is covered in-depth in the official tutorials.
 We still need to find a solution for displaying the alert on the dashboard.